anon-aadhaar/anon-aadhaar/packages/anon-aadhaar-contracts/README.md

 # anon-aadhaar-contracts

-This package contains the anon Aadhaar Verfier contract.
+This package contains the anon Aadhaar Verifier contract.
 You can import it directly in your smart contract to check on-chain that a user have a valid anon Aadhaar identity proof.

 Try running some of the following tasks: